I love the sport of volleyball and enjoy sharing strategies to help teams win.

-Four Effective Volleyball Combination Plays
+About Volleyball Combination Plays

-In the sport of volleyball, teams often run a quicker offense in order to be more efficient.
+In volleyball, teams often run a quicker offense in order to be more efficient.
 What is meant by quicker is that the middle hitter will attack a very fast set while the outside attackers will also hit a set that is about the height of the antenna at its peak.

-That sometimes is not enough though and it becomes necessary to move the hitters around in order to create confusion or an overload situation (three hitters against two blockers).
+That sometimes is not enough, though, and it becomes necessary to move the hitters around in order to create confusion or an overload situation (three hitters against two blockers).
 This article will highlight four plays that are designed to put your hitters into more beneficial situations.

 - For each step a person would take across the net, moving left to right, you would add another number until reaching the right antenna, and that would be a nine.

 For example, a high outside set would be a 13.
 A quick set in front of the setter would be a 51.
 A high backset would be a 93.
 The setter typically stands in the six spot along the net.
 A quick set behind the setter then would be a 71.

-When listing a playset, for the sake of this article, the outside hitter's set will be listed first.
-Then the middle hitter's, followed by the right side hitter.
+When listing a playset, for the sake of this article, the outside hitter's set will be listed first, then the middle hitter's, followed by the right-side hitter.

-These playsets can be implemented into serve receive patterns, free ball offense, or with high level teams—in transition.
+These playsets can be implemented into serve-receive patterns, free-ball offense, or—with high-level teams—in transition.

-Playset #1 - The Cross Play
+1. The Cross Play

 What you are trying to accomplish with this play is to get your middle hitter matched up on the opposing team's setter.
 Or, if their middle blocker goes with your middle hitter, then your outside hitter should be all alone in the middle of the court with a ton of options.